robertdp/purescript-react-halo/README.md

 subscribe' :: forall m action state props.
 (SubscriptionId -> Event action) -> HaloM props state action m SubscriptionId
 ```

 Any subscriptions that remain when the component is unmounted are automatically unsubscribed.
 This prevents requiring manual clean up in the `Finalize` lifecycle event.
+Also note that new subscriptions will not be created once the `Finalize` event has been fired.

 ## Parallelism